Miguelms017/hours/README.md

 **1.0**

 *Creation of the tool.*
-- logic created
+- logic created.
-- calculation of hours
+- calculation of hours.
-- message generator
+- message generator.

 **1.0.1**

 *bug fixed*
-+ a bug when user put between one to 6 day before the end of a month bugs the other days giving NaN results and altering the month limit management.
++ a bug when user put between one to 6 day before the end of a month bugs the other days giving NaN results. and altering the month limit management.

 **1.0.2**

 *Date management*
-+ now the page only shows the spaces which has hours and skip the blank or undefined hours
++ now the page only shows the spaces which has hours and skip the blank or undefined hours.

 **1.0.3**

 *Days Off*
-+ Added Days off
++ Added Days off.

 **1.0.4**

 *bug fixed*
 + fixed a bug which shows monday as undefined date.
 Now, if a date is missing, an error will display.

+**1.1**

+*Day offs Update*
++ implementation of a select menu with holidays, medical visit and vacations.
++ in the message will show the holiday name or medical or vacation day.
++ shows the quantity of days off at the bottom of the message.
++ format improved to keep the table style by applying paddings and sizes.
++ version counter at footer.